stackitcloud/stackit-cli/docs/stackit_postgresflex_instance_update.md

 ### SEE ALSO

-* [stackit mongodbflex instance](./stackit_mongodbflex_instance.md)	 - Provides functionality for MongoDB Flex instances
+* [stackit postgresflex instance](./stackit_postgresflex_instance.md)	 - Provides functionality for PostgreSQL Flex instances